Personality (horse): Racing career

 Personality's best results in top races at age four were a second in the Excelsior Handicap and a third in the Paumonok Handicap.

 Stud record

-Retired to stud duty, Personality met with very limited success as a sire and in 1979 was sold to a Japanese breeding operation, where he died on November 20, 1990, at age twenty-three.
+Retired to stud duty, Personality met with very limited success as a sire and in 1979 was sold to a breeding operation in Japan, where he died on November 20, 1990, at age twenty-three.